Try painting with a toothbrush! Make an easy Easter egg splatter painting with your kids!

 After doing a quick demonstration to the boys of how to splatter the paint onto the paper eggs, they got right to it.

-I think George enjoyed splattering the toothbrush itself more than actually getting the paint on the egg.
-I had to tell him to put it down close to the paper so the paint would splatter onto the paper egg.
+I think George enjoyed splattering paint with the toothbrush more than actually getting the paint on the egg.
+I had to tell him to put it down closer to the paper so the paint would splatter onto the paper egg.

-George ended up painting with the brush itself, as well as his hands!
-And then splattered on it some more!
+George ended up painting with the brush itself, as well as his hands.
+And then he splattered on it some more!

 They ended up with lots of drips from the toothbrushes because of the runny paint.
 Henry held his up to show me and noticed that the big globs dripped down the egg.

 He was adamant about dripping the paint into certain places but struggled to get it to go where he wanted to.
-[Learning about gravity...]
+This was a fun way to bring learning about gravity into our art activity!

 I didn’t actually get to display these in the house for Easter.
-Henry needed to take something purple for sharing at preschool [we get weekly prompts for sharing, which I love!].
-Henry decided to take his splatter egg to share.
+Henry needed to take something purple for sharing at preschool, so he decided to take his splatter egg to share.

 We’re hopping around for spring ideas!